 First Korean DMin Cohort Meets in Shawnee Campus

 Sixteen Korean speaking students have gathered on the Shawnee campus of Central Baptist Theological Seminary for the last week and a half for the first doctor of ministry seminar of the Korean Contextualized Theological Studies program.
-The program, begun last fall with master of divinity classes, is directed by Dr. Rock Choi.
+The program, begun last fall with master of divinity classes, is directed by Dr. Samuel Park.
 There are over 50 students in the program, and the newest of these are the students on campus this week.

 This cohort is the third for Central’s new Doctor of Ministry in Congregational Health, which includes a Shawnee cohort and cohort from the Myanmar Institute of Theology, and now a Korean speaking cohort.
 These newest students have come from South Korea, Venezuela, Canada, and six states within the US.
 They include senior and associate church pastors, missionaries, and church planters.